microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 1. Replace `TODO 4` with the following code.
 Note about this code:
     - By setting an empty dependency array at the end of the `useEffect`, it is ensured that this function only gets called once.
-    - Since `setFluidSharedObjects` is a state-changing method, it will cause the React `App` component to immediately rerender.
+    - Since `setSharedString` is a state-changing method, it will cause the React `App` component to immediately rerender.

     ```js
     React.useEffect(() => {